karowid617/BiModel/README.md

 # BiModel <img src='man/logo/BiModel_logo.png' align="right" height="140" />
-Here package for binomial distribution mixture model is developing.
+In presented repository the binomial distribution mixture model is applied.

 ## Installation
 You can install the package from [GitHub](https://github.com/) with: